RamlaBurhan/ProjectBasedLearning/2.LEMP_Stack/README.md

 ## Step 7) Retrieving data from MySQL database with PHP

-I created a test database (DB) with simple ''To do list'' and configured access to it, so the Nginx website would be able to query data from the DB and display it.]
+I created a test database (DB) with a simple ''To do list'' and configured access to it, so the Nginx website would be able to query data from the DB and display it.]

-1. connect to MySql using the root account
+1. Connect to MySQL using the root account

 ```Bash
 Sudo mysql